dan-v/rattlesnakeos-stack/README.md

 The costs are going to be variable by AWS region and by day and time you are running your builds as spot instances have a variable price depending on market demand.
 Below is an example scenario that should give you a rough estimate of costs:
    * The majority of the cost will come from builds on EC2.
 It currently launches spot instances of type c5.4xlarge which average maybe $.30 an hour in us-west-2 (will vary by region) but can get up over $1 an hour depending on the day and time.
 You can modify the default `max-price` config value to set the max price you are willing to pay and if market price exceeds that then your instance will be terminated.
 Builds can take anywhere from 2-6 hours depending on if Chromium needs to be built.
 So let's say you're doing a build every month at $0.50 an hour and it is taking on average 4 hours - you'd pay ~$2 in EC2 costs per month.
    * The other very minimal cost would be S3.
 Storage costs are almost non existent as a stack will only store about 3GB worth of files (factory image, ota file, target file) and at $0.023 per GB you're looking at $0.07 per month in S3 storage costs.
 The other S3 cost would be for data transfer out for OTA updates - let's say you are just downloading an update per month (~500MB file) at $0.09 per GB you're looking at $0.05 per month in S3 network costs.
-   * If you are running the optional attestation server, the costs will be around $3-$5/month.
-This cost comes from an EC2 spot instance and EBS volumes it uses.
-You can modify the default `attestation-max-price` to a lower value if you want to try to reduce costs further, but if you go to low you may never launch an instance.

 ### Builds
 #### How do I change build frequency?